imshashank/supermat/docs/Installation.md

 ## Setting up Adobe

-> We weren't able to capture hierarchical structure with our open source pdf parsing libraries.
-We are actively working on other alternatives that can parse the pdf files with the hierarchical structure.
+> We weren't able to capture hierarchical structure like section, paragraph, and sentences with our open source pdf parsing libraries.
+We are actively working on other alternatives that can parse the pdf files with this hierarchical structure.
+PyMuPDF provides in page, block and lines, which isn't exactly the same.

 1. Setup with Adobe PDF Services API as shown [here](https://developer.adobe.com/document-services/docs/overview/pdf-services-api/)
 2. Provide the credentials in the `.env` file